OWASP/www-project-top-10-low-code-no-code-security-risks/content/2022/en/LCNC-SEC-05-Security-Misconfiguration.md

 | --- | --- | --- | --- |
 | 3 | 2 | 3 | 3 |

+## The Gist

+Misconfigurations can often result in security risks like anonymous access to sensitive data or operations, unprotected public endpoints and secrets, and oversharing.

+## Business User Description

 In building a solution, many choices have to be made that can impact security.
 This risk is a bit of a “catch-all” where a user makes choices to settings that create risk.
 They can range from how/where sensitive data is stored, encryption settings, and more.

-## The Gist

-Misconfigurations can often result in security risks like anonymous access to sensitive data or operations, unprotected public endpoints and secrets, and oversharing.

 ## Description